Frequently Asked Questions

-An iron disorder is any condition of Iron-Out-of-Balance™ .
-To diagnose a particular iron disorder tests that are specific to that disorder must be performed.
-However, to check iron levels three measures are important: functional iron in hemoglobin, bound or free iron and stored iron.
-These measures can be determined with simple blood work: hemoglobin, fasting serum iron, total iron binding capacity and serum ferritin.
+An iron disorder is any condition of Iron-Out-of-Balance™.
+To diagnose a particular iron disorder tests and procedures that are specific to that disorder must be performed.
+However, to check iron level status three measures are important: functional iron in hemoglobin (this hemoglobin is different from A1c), bound or free iron and stored iron.
+These measures can be determined with simple blood work: hemoglobin fasting serum iron, total iron binding capacity and serum ferritin.

 What is Functional Iron?

 The iron in hemoglobin, which carries oxygen to all parts of the body is sometimes referred to as “functional iron”.
 Hemoglobin can be normal or lowered when a person has inflammation due to an infection or some long-lasting disease.
 If one only looks at hemoglobin, anemia of chronic disease can be mistaken for iron deficiency anemia; iron pills might be taken which could be harmful or even deadly.